Market Analysis - Plant Genomics 2018

 Why to attend???

 The significance of plants in human life is significant.
 Plants and plant products are essential for us.
-Food, energy, medicine and so many things we are able to get from plants.
-This conference seek to bring all such scientist, Noble Laureate, researcher, research scholar, students and people together who are involved in this field and provide them to discuss about their innovation, exchange ideas and interaction with each other.
+Food, energy, medicine and so many things we can get from plants.
+This conference seeks to bring all such scientist, Noble Laureate, researcher, research scholar, students and people together who are involved in this field and provide them to discuss about their innovation, exchange ideas and interaction with each other.